Efficient Full Higher-Order Unification: A New Decidable Fragment

+\looseness=-1 In other words, we extend the above preunification decidability result for linear strictly solid terms along two axes: we create an oracle for the full unification problem and we lift the order constraints.
+To enumerate a CSU for a problem $E_0 = \{s \unif t\}$, where $s$ and $t$ are solid, $s$ is linear and shares no free variables with~$t$, our oracle applies the following two steps: \begin{enumerate} \item Apply the PT procedure on $E_0$ to obtain a preunifier $\sigma$ with flex-flex constraints $E_n$. \item \looseness=-1 If $E_n$ is empty, return $\sigma$.
+Otherwise, choose a flex-flex constraint $u \unif v$ from $E_n$, and let the MGU of $u \unif v$ be $\varrho$.
+Then, set $E_n := \varrho(E_n \setminus \{ u \unif v \})$ and $\sigma := \varrho\sigma$, and repeat step~\ref{step:ff}. \end{enumerate}

+To show that this oracle terminates and yields a CSU, we must prove that the PT procedure terminates on above described class of problems (Lemma~\ref{lemma:solid-termination-preunif}).
+Moreover, we must show how to compute MGUs for the remaining flex-flex pairs (Lemma~\ref{lemma:solid-var-same-mgu} and~\ref{lemma:solid-vars-diff-mgu}).
+Our results are combined together in Theorem~\ref{thm:oracle}.

-As a first step, we consider the matching problem.
+Towards proving that the PT procedure terminates on above described class of problems, we first consider the corresponding matching problem.
 A \emph{matching problem} is a unification problem $\{ s \unif t \}$ where $t$ is ground.
 In what follows, we establish some useful properties of matching problems in which both $s$ and $t$ are solid (\emph{solid matching problems}).
 We call the unifier of a matching problem a \emph{matcher}.